prakash090200/ATM-machine-Implementation-using-java/README.md

  For each user a thread is created and attached to the code , now when they try to withdraw amount from atm ( atm has only Rs 5000 left) both request will be processed together at the same time in a circular queue both the threads making use of same resource as a result the data got corrupted.

- ### synchronized multi-thread
+ ### synchronized multi-thread :camera:
  <img width="943" alt="synchronized multi-thread" src="https://user-images.githubusercontent.com/59432256/80273558-bbd82880-86f0-11ea-94fe-73e9cb49f848.PNG">

  Here we made it synchronized now 1st thread was processed completely then next thread is processed , this way data is secured.

 ---
 # Working
-* First create the thread object for thread class
+	:pen: First create the thread object for thread class
-* join the thread with the source code either by -
+	:pen: join the thread with the source code either by -
-     * Implementing the interface Runnable( import java.lang.Runnable).
+     	:pencil2: Implementing the interface Runnable( import java.lang.Runnable).
-     * Extending the Thread Class Itself(import java.lang.thread).
+     	:pencil2: Extending the Thread Class Itself(import java.lang.thread).
-* Start each thread corresponding to each customer.
+	:pen: Start each thread corresponding to each customer.
-* For synchronized multi- thread use-
+	:pen: For synchronized multi- thread use-
 ---
      Synchronized(resource object name){
              public void run(){